yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 Yuno.startPayment(showPaymentStatus:Bool)
 ```

-> 📘 Apple Pay Payment Flow
->
-> When a customer selects Apple Pay as their payment method, the Apple Pay payment sheet opens immediately after selection, providing a streamlined checkout experience with no extra confirmation steps required.

 ## Step 6: Get the OTT (one-time token)

 You can obtain the one-time token to create the payment back-to-back at the end of this process.
 You will get the one-time token in the function `yunoCreatePayment()` that you implement when adopting the `YunoPaymentDelegate`.
 An example of retrieving the one-time token is shown below: